 If we fund you, which of the founders will commit to working exclusively (no school, no other jobs) on this project for the next year?

-oth of us
+Both of us

 For founders who can't, why not?
 What level of commitment are they willing to make?